rsksmart/bips/BIP-R10.md

 2. Zero risk of invalidating a block
 3. No additional computation during blockchain management and re-organization
 4. No change in Bitcoin security model
-5. Bounded computation of polls
+5. Bounded computation of poll results
 6. Strong protection from DoS attacks
 7. Minimum block space consumption
 8. Zero risk of cross-secondary chain invalidation